Simpson College Data & Information Overview

 - Student Debt

 - Online Learning

 How Well Is Simpson College Ranked?

-College Factual ranked Simpson College as #430 out of 1,715 colleges and universities in the country on its 2021 Best Colleges list.
-This is an improvement over the previous year, when Simpson College held the #442 spot on the Best Overall Colleges list.
+College Factual ranked Simpson College as #432 out of 2,576 colleges and universities in the country on its 2022 Best Colleges list.

 Is It Hard to Get Into Simpson College?